Open-source appropriate technology: In education

-The Apropedia Foundation is a non-profit organization running Apropedia, the largest wiki documenting schematics, ideas, observations, experimental data, deployment logs etc. about patent-free appropriate technology, permaculture and related subjects.
+The Appropedia Foundation is a non-profit organization running Appropedia, the largest wiki documenting schematics, ideas, observations, experimental data, deployment logs etc. about patent-free appropriate technology, permaculture and related subjects.

 At the university level, the use of open-source-appropriate technology classroom projects has been shown to be successful in forging the connection between physics and social benefit.
 This approach has the potential to use students' access to resources and testing equipment in furthering the development of appropriate technology.
 Similarly, OSAT has been used for improving service learning.
 MIT studied the usefulness of appropriate technology in education and its relation to OSAT.

 It has been proposed that the evolution of the open-source 3D printers can enable a new method of development for OSAT.

-Fracture mechanics, ergonomics/ user friendly design, and user centred design; All factor in to create a high quality, new and improved product not to mention the use of smart materials like graphene.
+Fracture mechanics, ergonomics/user friendly design, and user centered design; All factor in to create a high quality, new and improved product not to mention the use of smart materials like graphene.